-- XIV.
-This course of action will be most likely taken in respect of private rented premises, where there are Category 1 hazards or significant hazards, as specified in paragraph X of the 'Formal Enforcement Action' section above, and where the repairs / improvements necessary can feasibly be undertaken.
-Service of a Suspended Improvement Notice, under Section 14 - XV.
+XV.
+This course of action will be most likely taken in respect of private rented premises, where there are Category 1 hazards or significant hazards, as specified in paragraph 12.9 above, and where the repairs / improvements necessary can feasibly be undertaken.

+Service of a Suspended Improvement Notice, under Section 14

+XVI.
 Improvement Notices may be suspended, in exceptional circumstances.
 The decision as to whether an Improvement Notice should be suspended, will be determined on a case-by-case basis.